textbrowser/spot-on-lite/README.md

-Spot-On-Lite supports Qt 5 LTS and 6 LTS.
+Spot-On-Lite supports Qt 5.15 LTS, 6.2 LTS, and 6.5 LTS.
 It has been tested on Debian and OpenBSD.
 Spot-On-Lite compiles on Debian, Mac OS X, and OpenBSD.

 ARM, PowerPC, and Sparc are supported.
 Qt 5.5 is also supported for PowerPC.